-Not to be confused with Nafplio, the old capital of Greece, Nafpaktos is a place I’d vaguely heard of, but wasn’t sure exactly where it was.
-When I was invited to go and explore this neck of the woods (so to speak) as part of a trip arranged by Travel Bloggers Greece and Go Nafpaktia, I jumped at the chance!
+Not to be confused with Nafplio, Nafpaktos in mainland Greece is a place I’d vaguely heard of, but wasn’t sure exactly where it was.
+When I was invited to go and explore this neck of the woods with Go Nafpaktia, I jumped at the chance.

 Either way, the view is stunning.

 For more beautiful pictures of Nafpaktos and Greece in general, head to my Instagram account and follow me.

 If you happen to be in Nafpaktos on 7th October, every year the Battle of Lepanto is celebrated.
 Basically, in 1571, during the heart of the Ottoman rule, the Christians wished to take back control of their region and the Battle commenced in the Gulf of Lepanto – an inlet in the Ionian Sea between the Peloponnese and Northern Greece.
 It was a huge success for the Christians, but with many lives lost (primarily on the Turkish side).

 Every October 7th, there is a battle re-enactment in the harbour of Nafpaktos and we were lucky enough to be there during this time; fireworks explode, whole families with their young children and grannies and grandpas attend and the street is alive with everyone craning to see the puppet like re-enactment on the harbour walls, with the important few such as the town’s Mayor, the priest and head of Police sitting on a raised stage.

 Tip: Get there early, say 6pm and hold onto each other’s hands!
 You may very well get separated in the goodnatured revelry.